Nicknamed “the resurrection plant,” the rose of Jericho’s magical uses have made it a popular and widely sought out plant- for your skin and soul.

 Oh, and did we mention it’s used in teas and incenses to ease colds, alleviate throats, and even aid in childbirth?
 Mic drop.

 The one place we love to find rose of Jericho?
-Skincare products, obviously.
-When added to our beauty products, rose of Jericho keeps our skin ultra-nourished by improving water retention and preventing moisture loss.
+Skincare offerings, obviously.
+When added to our beauty offerings, rose of Jericho benefits our skin by keeping it ultra-nourished by improving water retention and preventing moisture loss.
 (See you later, dry patches.)
 Our own Dr. Snyder made a point to infuse its on-the-spot regenerative properties — and energetic goodness — into our Reviving Aura Mist and Comforting Balm.
 (According to Snyder, who’s washing her hands even more often than most of us already are, our moisture-protecting balm has been a game-changer during the pandemic.)